VincentStimper/mclahe/README.md

 ### Requirements

 The main package requires `numpy` and `tensorflow`. `tensorflow` needs to be installed manually depending on the hardware in use.
+Currently, the package only supports `tensorflow` 1.14, but a update to 2.0 is work in progress.
 A comprehensive installation guide is given at the [Tensorflow webpage](https://www.tensorflow.org/install).
 For the sample notebook, `matplotlib` is required as well.